 Football is without a doubt the most popular enrichment activity we have on offer.
 With all weather grass and indoor pitches to choose from, we play football all year round.
 We look forward to booking some fixtures in when things get back to normal.

 “Especially for all my school friends, football has always been our escape.
 The sport for our year group is more than just football.
 For us, it’s a brotherhood.
 In times like these where we aren’t able to do anything to be able to play football has been our joy.
 We play always competitively on the Wednesdays whether it be concrete or grass, football goals or school bags.
 We are always eager for football counting down the days till kick off.
 It’s always been good however maybe Mr O’Kane can work on his refereeing skills”.
 Usman yr13

-Enjoyed every week, and run by our PE department, basketball offers a great opportunity for players of all abilities to play for fun and also to improve on current skills.
+Enjoyed every week, basketball offers a great opportunity for players of all abilities to play for fun and also to improve on current skills.